Sergei wondering why vacuum cleaner isn't working whilst mischievous baby Oleg holds the pulled out plug in the background

 What our expert says...

 "Soaring energy costs have been making life extremely difficult for many households.
-However, prices are starting to fall, so hopefully more deals will be coming onto the market soon.
+However, hopefully more deals will be coming onto the market soon.
 Meanwhile, don’t hesitate to contact your energy supplier if you’re struggling to see if you’re eligible for help with your energy bills."

 Compare business energy

-You can still compare business energy with us.
-Simply answer a few questions and our trusted partner, business energy experts Bionic, will do all the legwork, including arranging the switch for you.
+You can compare business energy with Compare the Market.
+Simply answer a few questions and our trusted partner, business energy expert Bionic, will do most of the legwork.
+They’ll even arrange the switch for you.

 What support is available if I’m struggling with my energy bills?

-You should also check that you’re receiving the best energy benefits you’re entitled to, including the Winter Fuel Payment and Warm Home Discount.
+You should also check whether you’re entitled to the Winter Fuel Payment and Warm Home Discount.

 Why switch gas and electricity providers?

-There are several reasons to compare gas and electric and consider switching your supplier:
+There are several reasons to do an online gas and electricity comparison and consider switching your energy supplier:

 Getting a better deal